English at the Ecole des Ponts

 Teachers, Staff, and Who to Contact

 There are four permanent English teachers in the DFL and up to 10 part-time teachers in any one semester.
-Your class teacher is also your' English teacher: your first contact for English affairs and the person to go to for help in the first instance, and to inform if you change group or have to miss a class for any reason.
-The four permanent members of the English section are Stacey Benoit (USA), Thomas Harcharick ( USA ), Clare Lavelle ( Ireland ), and Caroline Preller (England).
+Your class teacher is also your English teacher, your first contact for English affairs and the person to go to for help in the first instance, and to inform if you change groups or have to miss a class for any reason.
+The four permanent members of the English section are Stacey Benoit (USA), Caroline Preller (England), David Sayers (England) and Kyle Weinandy (USA).
 They are there to help in any way they can and welcome suggestions for new courses and activities.